Powell County, Kentucky Records

 Powell County Cities and Towns include Clay City, Stanton, Slade.

 A Map of Powell County, Kentucky contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 The Powell County Courthouse is located in Stanton, Kentucky.
 The courthouse was burned by guerrillas in the Spring of 1863, and the jail was burned in 1864.
 Records were lost in both fires.
 Learn More About State of Kentucky Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Powell county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Powelld County Clerk has Marriage Records from 1852, Land Records from 1864 and Probate Records from 1864 - Will/Probate Record Request Form.
 The County Clerk has three main responsibilities.
 One is the recording of Land records, Probate records and Marriage Liscenses.